Updated on February 3, 2023

 1. Collect Patient Information

 Your optometrist will ask a series of questions before beginning the eye exam.
-These questions may include those related to your insurance, medical history, allergies, and medications.
+These questions may consist of those related to your insurance, medical history, allergies, and medications.

-They will also ask if you have a history with certain eye diseases and conditions, such as:
+They will also ask if you have a history of certain eye diseases and conditions, such as:

 After the information is updated, the licensed optometrist will move on to the pre-screening exam.
-It is essential to have proper high-speed internet access to ensure the video is of high-quality.
+It’s essential to have proper high-speed internet access to ensure the video is high-quality.

 The pre-screening portion of a remote eye exam may include the following tests:

+• Subjective refraction test.
 This occurs after the pre-screening tests.
-This is to determine the best-corrected visual acuity (BCVA) of your eyes.
+This is to determine your eyes’ best-corrected visual acuity (BCVA).

 3. Review Exam Results & New Prescription